Keling-Wang/causation_rating/README.md

 ## Description

-This package contains all codes used in the training, evaluation, and prediction process of [`bert-causation-rating-dr1`](https://huggingface.co/kelingwang/bert-causation-rating-dr1) and [`bert-causation-rating-dr2`](https://huggingface.co/kelingwang/bert-causation-rating-dr2) models.
+This package contains all codes used in the training, evaluation, and prediction process of [`bert-causation-rating-drt`](https://huggingface.co/kelingwang/bert-causation-rating-drt) model.

-These models are fine-tuned [biobert-base-cased-v1.2](https://huggingface.co/dmis-lab/biobert-base-cased-v1.2) models on two small sets of manually annotated texts with causation labels.
-They are tasked with classifying a sentence into different levels of strength of causation expressed in this sentence.
+This model is fine-tuned [biobert-base-cased-v1.2](https://huggingface.co/dmis-lab/biobert-base-cased-v1.2) model on a small set of manually annotated texts with causation labels.
+It is tasked with classifying a sentence into different levels of strength of causation expressed in this sentence.
 Before tuning, the `biobert-base-cased-v1.2` model is fine-tuned on a dataset containing causation labels from a published paper.
 This model starts from pre-trained [`kelingwang/bert-causation-rating-pubmed`](https://huggingface.co/kelingwang/bert-causation-rating-pubmed).
 For more information please view the link.

 The sentences in the dataset were rated independently by two researchers.
-The `dr1` version is tuned on the set of sentences with labels rated by Rater 1, and the `dr2` version is tuned on the set of sentences with labels rated by Rater 2 and 3.

 ### Intended use and limitations of the model